Summer Newman: Storylines

 Summer returns to Genoa City in June 2018, much to the surprise of Phyllis and Billy.
 Immediately, she makes her presence known in Genoa City, only to eventually be arrested for charges of felony theft auto; when bailed out, she explains she believed the car to be a gift from "Pax," with whom she was having affair with.

-Summer returns to town with resent towards her mother, Phyllis Summers.
+Summer returns to town with resent towards her mother.
 Summer takes a liking in Billy Abbott (although he is with her mother), and begins to make subtle, but unpleasant plays for him, such as wearing lingerie around the house, and getting Billy to give into his gambling addiction.
 Summer suspects trouble in Billy and Phyllis’s relationship, and enlists the help of Kyle Abbott to figure out what it is.
-Summer and Kyle initially suspect that her and Kyle’s father Jack Abbott slept together, however it is later revealed that Phyllis slept with Summers father, Nick Newman, while her and Billy were on a “break”.
+Summer and Kyle initially suspect that her and Kyle’s father Jack Abbott slept together, however it is later revealed that Phyllis slept with Nick while her and Billy were on a "break".
 Summer uses this to her advantage, and makes Nick give her a payout.
 Later, Summer and her mother fight about Billy, and Summer confesses to having feelings for him, as they kissed.
 Phyllis slaps Summer, which sends Summer to find Billy.
 However, Phyllis sends a text message using Billy’s I.D, for Summer to meet him on a boat.
 Summer takes the bait, and gets herself stuck on the boat.
 Weeks later, Summer accidentally exposes the secret to Mariah Copeland, who later tells Sharon of the affair, causing her to end her relationship to Nick, and Billy ending his relationship to Phyllis.

-In an act of retaliation against Phyllis, Billy sleeps with Summer, however he soon confesses to it being an act against Phyllis, and nothing more.

-Summer temporarily moves to Dubai, however later returns in late January of the next year, which made Kyle being torn between his true love/soulmate/love of his life Summer and Lola Rosales.
+In an act of retaliation against Phyllis, Billy sleeps with Summer, however he soon confesses to it being just an act against Phyllis.
+Summer temporarily moves to Dubai but returns shortly, which making Kyle torn between Summer and Lola Rosales.

-In 2020, Kyle and Summer found their way back together, they couldn't deny the attraction they both felt with each other and the powerful love they could no longer deny with each other.
+In 2020, Kyle and Summer find their way back together, no longer being able deny the attraction their love and attraction.
 In 2020, Kyle gave Summer a special gift, a part of Dina's emerald necklace.
 Summer always had a close and special relationship with Dina, Kyle's grandmother.
-And in 2021, Kyle found out he had a son with Tara Locke, and Tara tried to blackmail Summer out of Kyle's life.
+And in 2021, Kyle found out he had a son with Tara Locke, and Tara tries to blackmail Summer out of Kyle's life.
 When Tara was exposed, Kyle appreciated Summer's sacrifice for Kyle to continue to be a part of Harrison's life.
-Tara Locke was sent to prison on embezzlement charges.

-In 2021, Kyle and Harrison moved to Milan to be with Summer, and Kyle and Summer got married in Milan.
+Tara is sent to prison on embezzlement charges.
+Kyle and Harrison moved to Milan to be with Summer, and Kyle and Summer got married in Milan.
 And Kyle and Summer are raising Harrison together becoming wonderful parents, and thriving in their careers while becoming a stronger couple together.